ec2u/data/src/test/resources/eu/ec2u/data/tasks/events/EventsJenaUniversity.md

 # Integration

-* data extracted from schema.org-based event description embedded into each page as a `<script type="application/ld+json">` HTML head element
 * no structured event index
   * event URLs are scraped crawling from the entry page and looking for links in `<div class="entry_wrapper">` body elements

-# Integration

-* custom crawler
+* data extracted from schema.org-based event description embedded into each page as a `<script type="application/ld+json">` HTML head element

 ## 2022-05-19